mchales/personal-website/public/projects/chinese-conversation-llm/chinese-conversation-llm.md

 ## Existing Options and Their Limitations

-Many learners turn to translation tools or language platforms like **Duolingo Max**.
+Many learners turn to translation tools or language platforms like **Duolingo**.
 However, these solutions come with their limitations:

-2. **Duolingo Max** offers a structured learning experience, but its subscription fee ($168 annually or $30 per month) makes it costly for many learners.
+1. **Duolingo Max** offers a structured learning experience with conversation practice.
+However, this conversation practice is not available for Chinese.
+Additionally, Duolingo takes a cookie-cutter approach to languages, not offering unique and personalized experiences for languages.
+2. **LangoTalk** allows users to have conversations with AI tutors in a target language.
+They also allow users to create custom prompts.
+However, natively there are no culturally specific elements and the app does not incorporate additional media.

-There remains a gap for a solution that provides practical, real-time conversation practice in authentic scenarios at a more accessible price.
+There remains a gap for a solution that provides practical, real-time conversation practice in authentic scenarios.

 ## The Solution: A Conversation-Based Learning Web App

 A conversation-based language learning web app addresses this gap by enabling users to engage in practical conversations powered by **ChatGPT** and the **Whisper API**.
-The web app focuses on real-life situations where users can practice speaking and listening skills in a conversational context.
+There will be a strong emphasis on practical situations, role-playing, and cultural elements.
+Additionally, there will be a high level of personalization through using user-submitted information and custom prompting.
+I additionally plan to have three different levels of language practice, each with a storyline.
+This storyline will contain practical situations, cultural elements, and media to keep the user highly motivated.

 ### How the Application Works: